-Train – There are several trains a day that go between London and Bath, and it takes approximately an hour and a half to get there.
-And, of course, it’s cheaper to go at an “off” time.
-Off time travels means your time is Bath is a bit more limited, so weigh your options and figure out if you want more time or less money!
+Of course, it’s cheaper to go at an “off” time.
+Off time travel means your time is Bath is a bit more limited, so weigh your options and figure out if you want more time or less money!
 Either way, the train makes this an easy day trip to Bath!

 - The Sacred Spring – Lying within the Temple of Sulis Minerva, water from the Sacred Spring feeds into the Roman Baths.